COCPORN/OCore/README.md

 ```

 This indicates that the system was able to fetch data for Id1 and Id5, but not for Id2.

+This works regardless of key strategy, meaning that if a data entity is account prefixed, fetching `id1`, `id2` will translate to `accountId:id1` and `accountId:id2`, maintaining the integrity of the sandbox.

+Support for more methods of fan-out is coming.

 ### Key strategies